 According to the US Bureau of Labor Statistics :

 It’s also good to know that the best areas as far as salaries go are New York City, of course, Bridgeport, Connecticut, and San Francisco.
 But you can also try in California, especially San Jose and Colorado Springs in Colorado.

 Compared to other best jobs, the financial analyst comes third as far as salaries go and the financial advisor comes in fourth, after marketing manager, the highest paying job at the moment and the sales manager, the second-highest paying job.

 But being in the top 5 best-paying jobs in the world does indeed count for something and it can serve you as a great incentive to pursue this career.

 I am sure after reading this guide, you are now sure of what does a financial analyst do.
-If you have any comments or questions, please comment below.
+If you have any comments or questions related to the finance career path, please comment below.